lucav76/Fibry/README.md

 - Most actors can be converted to **Reactive Flow Subscribers** (TCK tested), calling *asReactiveSubscriber()*
 - Fibry can create **generators** (Iterables with **back-pressure**) in a simple and effective way
 - Remote actors can be **discovered** using UDP Multicast
+- It implements a way to schedule messages in the future
 - It implements several types of actor pools, for work-stealing tasks, with the possibility to assign a weight to each job
 - It implements a very simple **Map/Reduce mechanism**, limited to the local computer.
 - It implements a very simple **Pub/Sub** mechanism, limited to the local computer.